 When a device lacks enough bandwidth, videos stop playing, websites won’t open, and the device might even eventually disconnect and reconnect from the network, over and over, as it tries to hold on to enough bandwidth to keep using Wi-Fi.

-Use less devices at the same time, hardwire with an ethernet cable if you can.
+Use fewer devices at the same time, hardwire with an ethernet cable if you can.
 Look into a Powerline Ethernet Adapter for an easy solution to hardwiring without running wires through your house.

 Sign up for a bigger internet package, ie. instead of Telus 25, sign up for Telus 50.

 Unplug your router for 10 seconds.
 Sometimes, the router’s memory becomes full and needs to be restarted in order to work properly.

 If the router needs rebooting often or you find yourself unplugging your router every few days, it could be time for a new one.
 You can request a new router from your internet service provider, Telus, Shaw, etc if they provided the router to you or purchase a new router.